simon-ohara/articles/RSpec-Guard-Zeus.md

 zeus start
 ```

-Then, in anohter term window run Guard as normal
+Then, in another term window run Guard as normal
 ```bash
 bundle exec guard
 ```